kunal-visoulia/Diabetes-Onset-Detection-using-Deep-Learning-Grid-Search/README.md

 The case of j equals zero corresponds to the bias term so when j equals zero that's why we're missing is an extra regularization term.

 <img src="images/20.png" height="330px"/><br/>
+ we do forward propagation and backpropagation on one example at a time.

 ### GRID SEARCH CV
 ### KFOLD (UPDATE PREV REPO)